virtualvivek/react-windows-ui/src/lib/README.md

 ‣ `app-config.css` file contains the `PrimaryColor`, `Fontfamily` used by the app.<br>
 ‣ You can import default `app-config` using this file <a href="https://github.com/virtualvivek/react-windows-ui/blob/main/src/lib/config/app-config.css">app-config.css</a><br>
 _OR_ <br>
-Create your own like this
+Create your own like this:

 ```css
 :root {